wafibismail/exploring-cpp/glut/README.md

 Current location:
-- Page 95 (102 of 819) - drawcurve function
+- Page 97 (104 of 819) - Chapter 3 end of chapter exercises - unfinished coding in __dump

-Need to revisit:
+Need to check/revisit:
-- From book
+- From this book
   - plane equations
   - 07midpoint
     - improve circle generation algorithm
+  - exercises at the end of each chapter
+- Woo et al (1999)
+  - programming examples using OpenGL primitive functions
+- Kilgard (1996)
+  - complete reference to GLUT

 Personal note
+- This book is way more dense than average among the recent books I've read
+  - so remember when returning to do the exercises
+    - to be at peach with a slower than normal pace of progress
+- To avoid conflicting bin paths
-- I removed these environment paths to avoid clashes:
+  - I removed these:
     - C:\Strawberry\c\bin
     - C:\Strawberry\c\perl\site\bin
     - C:\Strawberry\c\perl\bin
   - And added C:\msys64\mingw64\bin
+  - (This is specific only to my device, as of June 2022)

 Software standard systems:
 - GKS - Graphical Kernel System